🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-fregàre : to cheat
+fregare : to cheat

 fre||re : (accento grave)

-Indicative mood (Indicativo) of the verb fregàre
+indicativo fregare.
+Indicative mood of the verb fregare

 Tempo semplice